 Autism spectrum disorder (ASD) is a developmental disability that can cause significant social, communication and behavioral challenges.

-Is autism classed as a physical disability?
+Is autism a developmental disorder?

-What category of disability is autism?
+What category disability is autism?

 Autism spectrum disorder (ASD)